-In accordance with Aviso n.o012/2021-AMCM, credit institutions are required to maintain a minimum level of specific provision for an impaired loan at a percentage depending on the asset classification of the loan, and a general provision at a minimum of 1% of the total balance of performing loans and certain credit-related off-balance sheet exposures.
+In accordance with Aviso n.o012/2021-AMCM, credit institutions are required to maintain a minimum level of specific expected credit loss for an impaired loan at a percentage depending on the asset classification of the loan, and a general expected credit loss at a minimum of 1% of the total balance of performing loans and certain credit-related off-balance sheet exposures.
 Credit institutions also required to disclosure general and specific reserve after net of expected credit loss of total balance of performing and impaired loans respectively.